What is KYC (Know Your Customer)?

 How It Works

-When you create an account on a regulated exchange, you provide legal name, address, date of birth, and other identifying information.
-The exchange verifies this through background checks, government ID scanning, and sometimes video verification.
-Once verified, you're assigned KYC tier that determines how much you can buy.
-This identity information is stored on the exchange's servers, creating a record linking you to your bitcoin.
-If you move bitcoin off the exchange to a non-custodial wallet, you break that link—your subsequent transactions are pseudonymous.
-However, the exchange maintains the record of your initial purchases, which governments can subpoena.
+You create an account on a regulated exchange.
+Provide your legal name, address, date of birth, and other identifying information.
+The exchange verifies this through background checks, government ID scans, and sometimes video verification.
+Once verified, you're assigned a KYC tier that determines how much you can buy.